Kazakhstan Travel Information

 - Got a question or comment about Kazakhstan?
 Ask a Travel Expert!

 Electrical current is 220 volts, 50Hz.
-The European round 2-pin plugs are standard.
+The European round two-pin plugs are standard.

 Kazakh and Russian are the official languages.

 All travellers arriving from a yellow fever area are required to have a certificate of inoculation.
 It is recommended that travellers to Kazakhstan immunise themselves against hepatitis A. Medical care in Kazakhstan is extremely limited and shortages of essential medical supplies are common.
 Doctors and hospitals will expect payment in cash, regardless of travel health insurance.
 Blood screening is inadequate and HIV/AIDS is a risk due to contaminated blood or inadequate sterilization of instruments and syringes.

 Kazakh people are known for their hospitality, respect for elders and peace and tolerance.
 Generosity and cordial behaviour are common in both social and business fields.
 An invitation to the traditional Kazakh feast, dastarkhan, is the most popular form of Kazakh hospitality.
 Standards of dress and behaviour are conservative and travellers should take care not to offend.
 Possession and use of drugs is illegal and if found guilty, could bring about a lengthy prison sentence.